Reno Workers’ Compensation Lawyers, Washoe County, NV

 It is extremely common for the insurance companies to deny the injured workers’ claim.
 Employers will assert various defenses such as saying you weren’t an employee, the accident did not happen at work, or you had pre-existing injuries.
 The employers will try to force you back to work before you’re ready.
 The employers may assign a nurse case manager to your case.

 Our lawyers assert your claim to benefits.
 We demand all the compensation Nevada law permits.
-We contest every effort by the employer’s insurance company to deny or limit your claim.
-We negotiate lump-sum settlements once your medical condition has stabilized.
+We contest every effort by the employer’s insurance company to deny or limit your claim and conduct court hearings on your behalf.
+We assist you in obtaining a monetary award for permanent partial disability once your medical condition has stabilized.

 Our lawyers will respond to all your questions, including: